 Mary Anne is a graduate of Bristol University where she gained an Honours BA Degree in History and French.
 She also has a Masters Degree in Education from London University.

-From Mary Anne Evans:
+By Mary Anne Evans:

 I fell in love with France at the tender age of five over a bowl of steaming hot chocolate and a freshly baked baguette dangerously overloaded with unsalted butter and home-made apricot jam.
 It was a simple start to a love affair cemented through numerous school exchanges with French students, holidays travelling throughout France, and a summer job as a driver-guide taking American visitors around the Loire Valley, through Provence and into Brittany.
 By the age of 25, I discovered that I had seen more of France than many of the French themselves.